pymor/pymor/docs/source/tutorial_mor_with_ml.md

 ## Neural networks for instationary problems

-To solve instationary problems using neural networks, we have extended the {class}`~pymor.reductors.neural_network.NeuralNetworkReductor` to also treat instationary cases, where time is treated as an additional parameter (see {cite}`WHR19`).
-It passes the input, together with the current time instance, through the neural network in each time step to obtain reduced coefficients.
-In the same fashion, the {class}`~pymor.reductors.neural_network.NeuralNetworkStatefreeOutputReductor` and the corresponding {class}`~pymor.models.neural_network.NeuralNetworkStatefreeOutputModel` are extended to take instationary problems into account.
+To solve instationary problems using machine learning, we have extended the {class}`~pymor.reductors.data_driven.DataDrivenReductor` to also treat instationary cases, where time is treated either as an additional parameter (see {cite}`WHR19`) or the whole time trajectory can be predicted at once.
+In the first case, the input, together with the current time instance, is passed to the machine learning surrogate in each time step to obtain reduced coefficients.
+In the second case, the parameter is used as input and the of the machine learning surrogate is the complete time trajectory of reduced coefficients.
+In the same fashion, setting `target_quantity='output'` yields a reduced model for prediction of output trajectories without requiring information about the solution states.

 A slightly different approach that is also implemented in pyMOR and uses a different type of neural network is described in the following section.